Our management structure allows us to respond quickly and effectively to individual business challenges and opportunities.

 The Committee regularly reviews the external adviser relationship and is comfortable that the advice it is receiving remains objective and independent.

-More information about the Remuneration Committee and our Remuneration Report can be found in our Annual Report.
+More information about the Remuneration Committee and our Remuneration Report can be found on pages 61-77 of our 2017 Annual Report.

 The Remuneration Committee considers shareholder feedback received in relation to the AGM each year and guidance from shareholder representative bodies more generally.
 This feedback, plus any additional feedback received during any meetings held with shareholders from time to time, is then considered as part of the Committee’s ongoing review of remuneration policy.